Skip to main content

 • Increased sensitivity to light.

-Treatment for a sinus headache
+Treatment for a Sinus Headache

 The cause of your sinus headache can help you work out what might be the most appropriate treatment.
 The aim is usually to treat the underlying infection that’s responsible for your inflamed sinuses18.